truenas/documentation/content/SCALE/SCALETutorials/Apps/AddStorjNode.md

 **Owner Group ID**.
 The default is `568`.

 **Storj Extra Environment Variables**.
 The default setting for this field is empty.
-To define addtional environment variables, click the **Add** button.
+To define additional environment variables, click the **Add** button.

 ![InstallStorjAppConfigExtraEnvVariablesSCALE](/images/SCALE/22.12/InstallStorjAppConfigExtraEnvVariablesSCALE.png "Config Extra Environment Variables Storj App SCALE")